What Is Drunkorexia?

 The reasons behind drunkorexic habits might be different depending on gender.
 Women might skip meals so they can drink without fear of gaining weight.
 Men may “drink their calories” to get drunk faster or save money on a night out.

 Drunkorexia is a prevalent and dangerous trend among young people in America.
-If you or someone you love is struggling with alcohol abuse or an eating disorder, call us now for help.
+If you or someone you love is struggling with alcohol abuse or an eating disorder, there is help available.

 Drunkorexia combines the individual dangers of anorexia nervosa and alcohol abuse, amplifying their effects.
 Alcohol is absorbed faster on an empty stomach, which can lead to many dangerous side effects.
 These include: